 You will need to:

 Download FreeBSD for your CPU.
 You can get Virtual Machine images for it that makes things a little easier.
-You will need to choose between RELEASE and STABLE, and I’ll explain the differences below.
-I would recommend STABLE if you can.
+You will need to choose between RELEASE and CURRENT, and I’ll explain the differences below.
+I would recommend RELEASE if you can.

 Read this documentation on installing FreeBSD - It’s very thorough, and it will help you through the rough spots.